5 Health Problems You’re Actually Not Too Young For

 Brain shrinkage sounds pretty scary, but it’s actually a normal part of aging.
 However, certain factors are linked to a faster decline in brain volume.
 If you have high blood pressure, diabetes, are overweight or smoke, your brain could shrink more quickly than normal, which can affect your mental capacity, says Michos.

-A new study shows that making heart-healthy choices in your 20s may protect your brain from shrinking years down the road.
-Rebecca Gottesman, M.D., Ph.D., professor of neurology at the Johns Hopkins University School of Medicine, also found further evidence that taking care of your health can keep your mind intact.
-Her research revealed that people with heart disease risk factors had more amyloid deposits in the brain, which are associated with Alzheimer’s disease.
+A study shows that making heart-healthy choices in your 20s may protect your brain from shrinking years down the road.
+The study also found further evidence that taking care of your health can keep your mind intact.
+That research revealed that people with heart disease risk factors had more amyloid deposits in the brain, which are associated with Alzheimer’s disease.

 “There’s no doubt that how you live the first half of your life not only impacts your current state, but it also affects how healthy you’ll be in the second half of your life,” Michos says.